Keep your location secure by removing it from photos that you share

-Having a location attached to photos can be a great way to organize images, but there are a lot of reasons that you might not want a record of your location on photos you share.
-If you're concerned about keeping your location private, you can remove it before you share your photos with others.
+We all take a lot of photos of things that happen in our daily lives.
+Those moments can be precious memories with friends and family, or they could be photographic or video evidence of things happening in the world.
+While having location data can help us organize our photos and videos, sometimes you don't want that information out there.

-If you want to take it a step further and stop your location from being attached to your photos and videos in the first place, you can do that, too.
-If you often find yourself sharing photos with locations removed, you might just want to turn it off altogether anyway.
+Regardless of your reasoning, Apple made it easy to remove location data from your photos on your current iPhone with iOS.
+Location data can be removed before you share it with others, or you can prevent attaching location data going forward with any images or video taken with the camera.

-Here's what you need to know about removing location from photos and videos.
+Here's how to remove a location from photos and videos on your favorite iPhone.

 How to remove location when sharing a photo or video